 1. Wood for Resin Table

 There are two types of maple wood: hard and soft.
 Maple can be sanded easily and takes stains exceptionally well.
-Red maple is popular among professional DIY woodworkers because it is gentler on tools.
+Red maple is popular among professional DIY woodworkers because it is gentler on tools, making it a light wood for shelves.

 2. Sycamore

-Sycamore is among the most popular types of wood that you can use to make an epoxy table.
-It is one of the best choices because it has a medium-density, making it strong and sturdy without being too heavy.
+Sycamore is a hardwood among the most popular types that you can use to make an epoxy table.
+It is one of the best choices because it has a medium density, making it strong and sturdy without being too heavy.

-Sycamore is also remarkably resistant to water, making it a great option for outdoor tables.
-This wood is available in golden yellow and dark brown colors.
+Sycamore is also remarkably resistant to water, making it a great wood for Adirondack chairs and outdoor tables.
+This wood is available in golden yellow, and dark brown colors.

-Sycamore is a great option for epoxy tables and epoxy river tables since it is affordable and easy to work with.
+Sycamore is a great option for epoxy and river tables since it is affordable and easy to work with.
 It is also readily available in most parts of the United States.

 If you want to build your first resin table, you can do so like a pro with Sycamore wood with little practice.